ravimeda/dotnet-docker-nightly/README.md

 - [`2.0.3-runtime-deps-stretch-arm32v7`, `2.0-runtime-deps-stretch-arm32v7`, `2.0.3-runtime-deps`, `2.0-runtime-deps`, `2-runtime-deps`, `runtime-deps` (*2.0/runtime-deps/stretch/arm32v7/Dockerfile*)](https://github.com/dotnet/dotnet-docker-nightly/blob/master/2.0/runtime-deps/stretch/arm32v7/Dockerfile)
 - [`2.1.0-preview1-runtime-stretch-arm32v7`, `2.1-runtime-stretch-arm32v7`, `2.1.0-preview1-runtime`, `2.1-runtime` (*2.1/runtime/stretch/arm32v7/Dockerfile*)](https://github.com/dotnet/dotnet-docker-nightly/blob/master/2.1/runtime/stretch/arm32v7/Dockerfile)

+>**Note:** .NET Core multi-arch tags, such as 2.0-runtime, have been updated to use nanoserver-1709 images if your host is Windows Server 2016 Version 1709 or higher or Windows 10 Fall Creators Update (Version 1709) or higher.
+You need Docker 17.10 or later to take advantage of these updated tags.

 >**Note:** The Docker images in this repo are supported by Microsoft.
 The `arm32v7` images are in preview and have "best effort" support only by the community and .NET Core Team.
 Please see the [arm32 announcement](https://github.com/dotnet/announcements/issues/29) for more details.

 >**Note:** Watch [dotnet/announcements](https://github.com/dotnet/announcements/issues?q=is%3Aissue+is%3Aopen+label%3ADocker) for Docker-related .NET Core announcements.